danielpclark/faster_path/README.md

 refine or monkeypatch the existing standard library.
 Refinements are narrowed to scope and monkeypatching will be a sledge hammer ;-)

-**NOTE**: Refinements and monkeypatch methods are highly likely to be changed and renamed pre version 0.1.0 so keep that in mind!

 ## Why

 I did a check on Rails on what methods were being called the most and where the application spend